automatisch/automatisch/packages/docs/pages/build-integrations/folder-structure.md

 ## Common

-Common folder is a place where you can put utilities or shared functionality used by other folders like triggers, actions, auth, etc.
+The common folder is where you can put utilities or shared functionality used by other folders like triggers, actions, auth, etc.

 ## Data